JohnChang2014/custom_rqrcode/README.md

-# Render and customize QR codes from Rails 3 applications
+# Render and customize QR codes with a background image

 This gem extends rqrcode-rails published by samvincent, supporting the output in either SVG or PNG,